Calculate your Home Loan EMI & Total Interest Due

 Choosing the right tenure: Knowing your EMI also helps you choose the right tenure of the loan.
 If you can afford to pay a higher EMI, you can choose a shorter loan period and pay off your loan at the earliest.
 Otherwise, you can pay a more comfortable EMI and extend your loan period.

 Helps in validating information: If you are negotiating a housing loan deal with a bank, you can verify the repayment schedule it provides.
-The amortisation table details from the calculator can help you verify this.
+The repayment table details from the calculator can help you verify this.
 Do keep in mind that the numbers may sometimes differ.
 This is because lenders may also include certain other fees and charges in your EMI calculation.

 Helps with loan management: Sometimes, while paying your EMIs, you may have some extra funds to make prepayments.
 If you want to revisit the financials and see how prepayments can help to pay off the loan before the term ends, the home loan EMI calculator can help you do that.